Nanagy13/Covid-19-EDA-Project/README.md

 COVID-19 Exploratory Data Analysis (EDA) Project

-This project is an end-to-end exploratory data analysis (EDA) on COVID-19 data, covering data cleaning, querying, and visualization.
-The analysis explores global COVID-19 trends and highlights key insights using Excel, MySQL, and Power BI.
+This project is an exploratory data analysis (EDA) on COVID-19 data, covering data cleaning, querying, and visualization.
+The analysis explores global COVID-19 trends and highlights key insights using Excel, MySQL.

 Tools and Technologies